Bush Weighs In On Trump Presidency, Calling Press 'Indispensable To Democracy'

 Asked point blank if he supports that ban on travel from the seven predominantly Muslim countries that were included in Trump's executive order, which is now being challenged in the courts, Bush said he's "for an immigration policy that is welcoming and that upholds the law."

 Bush's comments do stop short of direct and blunt criticism of Trump.
-Bush seems careful to not explicitly do that.
+He seems careful to not explicitly do that.
 But his willingness to engage on controversial, ongoing topics involving the White House — and a president of his own Republican Party — is a significant departure from what he did during the eight years when his Democratic successor, President Obama, was in office.
 Bush might have simply said that this is all now on the current president's plate and decline to weigh in.
 He didn't.

 There is no love lost between the Bush family and Trump.
 Former Florida Gov. Jeb Bush — and by extension, George W. Bush — were often ridiculed by Trump during the 2016 primaries.
 "Low energy Jeb" was one of Trump's favorite putdowns in debates and on the trail.
 It was almost exactly one year ago that George W. Bush campaigned for his younger brother in South Carolina, the state which turned out to be presidential candidate Jeb Bush's last stand.